A Large-$N$ Phase Transition in a Finite Lattice Gauge Theory: Introduction and Conclusion

 Our discussion is closely parallel to the well known Gross-Witten-Wadia transition \cite{GW, Wadia1, Wadia2} in $SU(N)$ lattice Yang-Mills theory in 1+1 dimensions where the relevant 't Hooft coupling is $\lambda_{GWW} = g^2_{YM} N$, the transition is third order, and we are always in the confining phase.
 Our presentation will be closely modeled on the discussion in these papers.

-What is our motivation for considering theories with finite groups?
-Our original motivation was the hope of introducing boundary gauge invariance into the discussion of holographic tensor networks and quantum error correcting codes.
+One of our motivations for considering theories with finite gauge groups is the possibility that they may provide a simple setting for the introduction of boundary gauge invariance in discussions of holographic tensor networks and quantum error correcting codes.
 In the currently existing discussions of these ideas (see eg., \cite{Swingle, Harlow}), the gauge invariance of the boundary theory does not play any role at all.
 On the other hand, in all known explicit examples of the holographic correspondence (see eg. \cite{Kiriakos}), the dual theory has some form of gauge invariance.
 So it seems to us that {\em boundary} gauge invariance may have a more substantive message about questions of {\em bulk} locality, than hitherto appreciated\footnote{Some thought-provoking, but ultimately inconclusive previous discussions can be found in \cite{Polchinski, Yang, Kabir}.}.
 Much of the work on tensor network quantum codes are in the language of discrete toy models, so it is natural to consider discrete toy models for boundary gauge invariance as a starting point.
 Since we would like to have an interesting large-$N$ limit, {\it non-Abelian} finite groups become a natural option.

 In this paper, we will however not say much about our holographic goals (but see \cite{future}).
-Our presentation here will be informed by the malice of hindsight, and the philosophy that the results justify the work.
-In particular, a theory where the finite-$N$ partition function is explicitly calculable, the analogue of a large-$N$ first order (de-)confinement transition is present, and which has a new type of 't Hooft coupling, may be of interest in itself.
+Our present interst in these theories stems from the fact that in the $S_N$ example we consider, (a) the finite-$N$ partition function is explicitly calculable and can be written in a simple enough form, (b) the analogue of a large-$N$ first order (de-)confinement transition is present, and (c) the 't Hooft coupling has an interesting new scaling.
+More reasons for interest in these theories will be discussed as they emerge, and also in the concluding section.

 Finite gauge groups have been explored on the lattice ever since Wegner's work on $\IZ_2$ gauge theory \cite{Wegner}, see \cite{Kogut} for a pedagogical review of related ideas.
 One discussion of finite groups on lattices that we were influenced by, is \cite{Trivedi}, which also contains some previous references.
+The group $S_N$ has recently played an interesting role in a loosely related context in \cite{Hanada}.